tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

 **Install Git:**

 Participants will need access to Git to download or clone the calm-lab automation repository.
+In the following set of steps, you'll install *git*, setup a dev envinment, clone an exiting git repository to that enviornment, and execute the code downloaded from the repository.

-From an active terminal session logged in as *root* on the CentOS v7 Server VM created earlier...
+From an active terminal session logged in as *root* to the CentOS v7 Server VM created earlier...

 Install git: